Meteor-Community-Packages/meteor-simple-schema/README.md

 });
 ```

-To access the labels again use `MySchema.label(fieldName)` which will generate you
-a usable string.
-If this is done inside `Meteor.render()` the label will be reactive.

-If you need to alter labels on the fly you can do so using the `labels` method.
+Alternatively, you can use the `labels` method to alter one or more labels on
+the fly:

 ```js
 MySchema.labels({
     password: "Enter your password"
 });
 ```

+This method causes reactive labels to update.

+To get the label for a field, use `MySchema.label(fieldName)`, which returns
+a usable string.
+This method is reactive.

 ### optional